navadheer23361/ml-data-preprocessing-task-1/README.md

-# ml-data-preprocessing-task-1
+# Task_1_Data_cleaning and preprocessing

-A beginner-friendly project focused on data cleaning and preprocessing for machine learning.
-Covers essential steps including handling missing values, encoding categorical features, standardizing numerical columns, and detecting outliers using Python (Pandas, NumPy, Matplotlib, Seaborn)
+The objective of Task 1 is cleaning and preparing raw data for modeling.
+Using the Titanic dataset as an example, this demonstrates:
+Dataset exploration ,Handling missing values using median and mode, Encoding categorical features ,Standardizing numerical features, Visualizing and removing outliers.